-Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in people with type 2 diabetes.
+Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 However, they have different active ingredients, can cause different side effects, and have slightly different mechanisms of action.